tp/tsaga/docs/testing.md

 ## Testing

-`tsaga` comes with it's own testing utilities.
+`tsaga` comes with its testing utilities.

-The utilities are similar to `redux-saga-test-plan` and are modeled after how a saga would run in your application and are trying to be as close to the real world as possible.
+The utilities are similar to `redux-saga-test-plan` and modeled after how a saga would run in your application.

 ### Sagas

-The assertions are currently based on `expect` from the `jest` testing framework.
+The assertions use the `expect` function from the `jest` testing framework.

 ```typescript
 import { expectSaga, select, call, run, spawn } from 'tsaga';